MartaReb/Portfolio/README.md

 📝 [Report from conducted automated tests](https://docs.google.com/document/d/1WgoSn8IIT5IQyRMi-dL7GQSK4DAr2coVu_QfeKt29HI/edit)

   ## REST API testing project
 It is a project on which I am currently working.
-I have written some API tests for [Restful-booker](https://restful-booker.herokuapp.com/), which is an API based on hotel bookings:
+I have written in Postman some API tests for [Restful-booker](https://restful-booker.herokuapp.com/), which is an API based on hotel bookings:

 📘 [REST API Testing](https://github.com/MartaReb/restful-booker-testing)